 Much like the exhibitors, visitors to the Stuttgart Messe over the three days were impressed with this year’s expo.

 “First of all, I like to visit the suppliers that I already have – saying hello to them and getting some time face to face, especially those who are not located close by,” explained Maxim Jussim, a commodities buyer from Germany.
 “This is a good place to meet up with a lot of different people.
 Of course I am also interested in meeting potential new partners – I’m not discovering them for the first time, because I have already done some research into who will be here.
 But as a first contact, it’s excellent.”

 “We visited last year, so when we received the newsletter for this year’s show, we were interested to come and learn about new possibilities,” said Christoph Zelger, a sales representative for Spac SpA.
-“We had a number of meetings which were excellent, and now we are taking advantage of the opportunity to look around and learn what else is in the market right now – all of which could lead to possible business.
+“We had a number of meetings that were excellent, and now we are taking advantage of the opportunity to look around and learn what else is in the market right now – all of which could lead to possible business.
 It’s been a great day.”

 Evgeniy Krasilnikov and Daniel Coros, both buyers for Toyota Boshoku, were similarly enthused by the range of companies and expertise on display.
 “We are from Toyota Boshoku Europe, so we are suppliers of metal interior parts,” explained Krasilnikov.
 “This exhibition is a good, focused place to come to meet people in the industry.”

 “There are many new suppliers here for us, and it’s an interesting opportunity to get in contact with all kinds of different suppliers and commodities,” agreed Coros.
 “I think it has great potential and we will be able to find some good people, and good business partners.”